Business

 Corporate breakups and spinoffs are back on Wall Street — but are investors up for the ride?

-Spin offs among S&P 500 companies are running at their fastest pace since 2016.
+Spinoffs among S&P 500 companies are running at their fastest pace since 2016.

 Bankers love to put companies together, pitching acquisitions all day long to corporate executives in the pursuit of scale, synergies, and seriously huge banking fees.
 But they also don’t mind doing the opposite.
-Indeed, corporate America’s hottest new trend in dealmaking is breaking up.
+Indeed, Corporate America’s hottest new trend in dealmaking is breaking up.

 Divide and conquer

-So far this year, plenty of household names opted to split themselves apart: industrial giant Honeywell is dividing into three, while Warner Bros.
+So far this year, plenty of household names have opted to split themselves apart: industrial giant Honeywell is dividing into three, while Warner Bros.
 Discovery said in June it would separate its TV networks from streaming and studios.
 Keurig Dr Pepper plans to separate its soda and coffee businesses after completing its $18 billion acquisition of JDE Peet’s.
 And Kraft Heinz will spin off its grocery arm, shedding Kraft-branded staples like boxed mac and cheese and frozen meals.

 Spin-offs rising